-If you’ve just received a parking fine through the post or stuck to your car, you could consider making an appeal.
+If you’ve just had a parking fine through the post or stuck to your car, you could consider making an appeal.

 Fines might often be lower if you pay quickly, but you could still retain the discount even if you choose to challenge your parking ticket.